 Proposed Tactics to Meet Goals Summary Status of Tactics to Meet Goals 1.
-Provide a forum for sharing best practices and promoting collaboration by hosting regular role-alike calls, annual in-person convenings, and an online community (via a closed virtual member platform) for key district staff and leaders supporting teaching and learning, curriculum and instruction, student support services, English learner education, research, and assessment.
-C uy T d a o P In 22 In an A C P A C S hifted all role-alike groups to CGCS communities, where collaboration, meeting pdates, and document libraries are housed.
-The virtual, private platform allows member istrict staff to share best practices and seek dvice from each other and Council staff.
-In- erson convenings held for Bilingual, mmigrant, and Refugee Educators in May 025; and Curriculum, Research, and nstructional Leaders in July 2025; Fall 2024 nd ongoing Hold monthly or quarterly calls with role- like groups, including Chief Academic Officers, Chiefs of Schools, Chief Performance Officers, Research and Accountability Directors, English Learner Directors, and Directors of Mathematics, cience, English/Language Arts, and Social tudies/History.
+Provide a forum for sharing best practices and promoting collaboration by hosting regular role-alike calls, annual in-person convenings, and an online community (via a closed virtual member platform) for key district staff and leaders supporting teaching and learning, curriculum and instruction, student support services, English learner education, research, and assessment. • Shifted all role-alike groups to CGCS Communities, where collaboration, meeting updates, and document libraries are housed.
+The virtual, private platform allows member district staff to share best practices and seek advice from each other and Council staff.
+Additionally, in-person convenings are planned for Bilingual, Immigrant, and Refugee Educators for May 2025; and Curriculum, Research, and Instructional Leaders for July 2025; Fall 2024 and ongoing Hold monthly or quarterly calls with role-alike groups, including Chief Academic Officers, Chiefs of Schools, Chief Performance Officers, Research and Accountability Directors, English Learner Directors, and Directors of Mathematics, Science, English/Language Arts, and Social Studies/History.
 Ongoing 2.
-Provide instructional leaders with technical assistance, guidance, and tools to enable them to develop, evaluate, and implement high-quality districtwide to ar Iost monthly Instructional Spotlight webinars o share best practices and highlight Council nd district resources to improve instruction nd student outcomes.
+Provide instructional leaders with technical assistance, guidance, and tools to enable them to develop, evaluate, and implement high-quality districtwide • Host monthly Instructional Spotlight webinars to share best practices and highlight Council and district resources to improve instruction and student outcomes.
 Ongoing

 Proposed Tactics to Meet Goals Summary Status of Tactics to Meet Goals curricula and instructional materials that reflect rigorous instructional standards and meet the diverse needs of learners.
 Reinforce this guidance through ongoing professional learning opportunities.
 3. Develop resources and track data to support and inform ongoing improvement in student outcomes, ensuring a focus on addressing unfinished learning within Tier 1 instruction and nonacademic indicators such as student engagement, social/emotional learning, mental health needs, and chronic absenteeism.
-Advance understanding and use of Multi-Tiered System of Supports (MTSS) frameworks to help educators provide academic and behavioral strategies to foster student success. • Gathered data from member districts to track changes in average daily attendance across the Council in January and February.
+Advance understanding and use of Multi-Tiered System of Supports (MTSS) frameworks to help educators provide academic and behavioral strategies to foster student success.
+Gathered data from member districts to track changes in average daily attendance across the Council in January and February.
 February 2025 4.
 Conduct research on effective practices across urban school districts.
 Identify lessons that can be drawn and disseminate findings broadly via technical assistance visits, published resources, conferences, and professional development.
 Ensure data analysis focuses on supporting chronically low-performing students and historically marginalized students, including students of color, English learners, students living in abject poverty, and students with disabilities.
-Supported TUDA districts with release of NAEP 2024 Winter 2025 Continuing data collection from EL directors Winter 2025 Published Urban District Superintendents: Characteristics, Tenure, and Salaries, the ninth report in the series.
-March 2025 Highlighted best practices in supporting English learners at the 2025 BIRE Conference.
-May 2025 Highlighted best practices in supporting chronically low-performing students at the 2025 Curriculum, Research, and Instructional Leaders Conference.
-July 2025 5.
+Supported TUDA districts with release of NAEP 2024 Winter 2025 Continuing data collection from EL directors Winter 2025 Preparing sessions to highlight best practices in supporting chronically low-performing students at the 2025 Curriculum, Research, and Instructional Leaders Conference.
+Winter and Spring 2025 5.
 Conduct strategic support team reviews of instructional, English learner, and special education programming, as requested, to provide districts with findings and recommendations to improve academic outcomes for students.
 Conducted special education Strategic Support Team reviews in Hillsborough (September 2024) and Minneapolis (December 2024).
 Conducted Academic Programming Strategic Support Team in Memphis-Shelby County.
 September 2024 6.
-Develop a process for sharing best practices and lessons learned in response to common problems of practice gleaned from the scores of Strategic Support Team reviews (SSTs) and technical assistance that the Council has provided over the years to help build member capacity more broadly. • Work toward this tactic has not yet begun.
+Develop a process for sharing best practices and lessons learned in response to common problems of practice gleaned from the scores of Strategic Support Team reviews (SSTs) and technical assistance that the Council has provided over the years to help build member capacity more broadly.
+Work toward this tactic has not yet begun.
+7. Identify and disseminate effective initiatives for improving the academic outcomes of historically marginalized Sharing findings during the Achievement and Professional Development Task Force